Like other trade-related jobs, electricians perform some of the most dangerous tasks in the global marketplace.

-- Time of putting on the lock and tag.
+- Time of putting on the lock and tag

 This information should help anyone who isn’t involved in the process understand why the equipment is locked.

-This can threaten someone’s life.
+No, you can’t do this as this can threaten someone’s life.

-There should be a written policy or procedure on how to handle a lock without an owner in every company.
+There should be a written policy or procedure on how to handle a lock without the person in charge in the company.

-Who Is Responsible for Lock Out / Tag Out?
+Who Is Responsible for LOTO?

-Generally, employers are usually responsible for:
+Generally, employers are responsible for:

-- Providing the required protective equipment and hardware.
+- Providing the required protective equipment and hardware

-- Ensuring the program is being followed correctly.
+- Ensuring the program is being followed correctly

-- Providing a written program that should be periodically reviewed.
+- Providing a written program that should be periodically reviewed

-- Including those who and what equipment could be influenced by the program.
+- Including those who and what equipment could be influenced by the program

 Supervisors are usually responsible for:

-- Handing out personal protective equipment (PPE), tags, locks, and any other equipment needed by employees.
+- Handing out personal protective equipment (PPE), tags, locks, and any other equipment needed by employees

-- Ensuring employees follow the company’s LOTO procedures when required.
+- Ensuring employees follow the company’s LOTO procedures when required

 Employees are usually responsible for:

-- Following the policies and procedures that have been developed.
+- Following the developed policies and procedures

-- Helping develop equipment-specific procedures that ensure safety.
+- Helping develop equipment-specific procedures that ensure safety

-- Reporting any problems with the equipment and procedures.
+- Reporting any problems with the equipment and procedures